certara/pyDarwin/docs/Glossary.rst

 **Niche Penalty:** The niche penalty is calculate by first calculating the “distance matrix”, the pair wise Mikowski distance from the present model to all other models.
 The
 “crowding” quantity is then calculated a the sum of: (distance/niche_radius)**sharing_alpha for all other models in the generation for which the Mikowski distance is less than the niche radius.
 Finally, the penalty is calculated as: exp((crowding-1)*niche_penalty)-1.
 The objective of using a niche penalty is to maintain diversity of models, to avoid premature convergence of the search, by penalizing when models are too similar to other models in the current generation.
-A typical value for the penalty is 10.
+A typical value for the penalty is 20 (the default).